wikier/marmotta-virtuoso/README.md

 and point your browser to [localhost:8080](http://localhost:8080)

-By default the backend expects to access Virtuoso on `localhost:1111` with the default credentials, but you can customize that.
+By default the backend expects to access Virtuoso on `localhost:1111` with the default credentials, but you can customize that from the backend settings.

 ## Relationship with Marmotta

 [I](http://www.wikier.org)'m committer of Apache Marmotta, so my final aim is to contribute this code to the ASF project.
-But, given its current experimental status and the distribution and legal issues, for the moment I'd prefer to keep it out of the main project.
+But, given its current experimental status and distribution and legal issues, for the moment I'd prefer to keep it out of the main project.

+## Acknowledgement

+This work is partially funded by [Fusepool P3](http://www.salzburgresearch.at/projekt/fusepool/) FP7 Project.